jgpentz/TheLastAlgorithmsCourseYouWillNeed/README.md

     poetry shell
     ```

-3. Create a new day filled with algorithm function stubs
+3. Create a new day of katas

     ```bash
     poetry run kata --generate
     ```

+    This will progressively create folders named

+    ```
+    course/day1
+    course/day2
+    ...
+    ```

-4. Implement an algorithm and run tests (tests only run on the most recent day):
+4. Implement an algorithm and run tests (tests only run on the katas in the latest day folder):

     - To run all tests: